zitadel/zitadel/docs/docs/legal/support-services.md

 Phone Support | n/a | no | yes | yes | yes | yes
 Technical Account Manager | n/a | n/a | n/a | n/a | n/a | 2h / week

+CAOS and Customer may mutually agree on different support hours in writing.

 ### SLO - Initial response time

 CAOS service level objective (SLO) for Support Services  is defined in terms of initial response time to a support request, as outlined in the table below per plan.
 CAOS will use reasonable efforts to resolve support requests, but does not guarantee a work-around, resolution or resolution time.